fiammante/puzzle_patchwork/README.md

 ### Zero-halo guarantee

-`tiles_rect` (the rectangle used in pass 1) is derived by centre-cropping `tiles_pad` (the larger padded image used in pass 2), not by re-scaling the source independently.
-Both passes use **identical pixels** at the shared boundary, so there is no colour fringe around tabs.
+`tiles_rect` (pass 1 rectangle) is derived by centre-cropping `tiles_pad`
+(the larger padded image used in pass 2), not by independently re-scaling the source.
+Both passes use **identical pixels** at shared boundaries, so there is no colour fringe around tabs.

 ---